 Belmont Alerts is a hosted and managed system.
 You will not need special hardware or software to receive messages.
 It is a multi-modal service that can disseminate emergency messages through:

 · E-mail: An alert message will be sent to your official campus e-mail address.
 You can also specify a secondary e-mail address for receiving these alerts.

-· SMS text messages: Faculty, staff and students may choose to register a cell phone number for receiving SMS text messages through Belmont Alerts. *Automatic text alerts will be sent via the National Weather Service any time a tornado warning is issued for Davidson County.
+· SMS text messages: Faculty, staff and students may choose to register a cell phone number for receiving SMS text messages through Belmont Alerts.

 NOTE: You will receive emergency alerts to all phone numbers and e-mail addresses registered with Belmont Alerts.

 Can I opt out of the system after I sign up and can I update my contact information after I have registered?